unicef/drone-4sdgtoolkit/content/guides/_index.en.md

 This guide is a summary of UNICEF’s intervention design process for drone interventions in humanitarian and development contexts.

-How to use this tool:
+How to use this tool Go to:

-Go to

 [Technical Guide For the use of drones in humanitarian and development missions](https://unicef.github.io/drone-4sdgtoolkit/guides/humanitarian-drone-mission/)

 Download the content and utilise freely as a tool; if the guide is used in developing new content, attribution will be appreciated.